 Your signature is not required on the form, although your instructor should make an effort to provide you with a copy.

 You should make every effort to complete and submit outstanding course work to your instructor prior to the expiration of the Incomplete period.
-Note that the expiration date is the date a new grade is due to the registrar, not the date by which you must provide work to your instructor.
-If necessary, ask your instructor how much time is needed for evaluation of your work so that the instructor can submit a new grade by the expiration date.
+On the Incomplete Grade Extension Request form, please note that the student deadline is the date a new grade is due to the instructor, not the date by which the instructor must submit the new grade to the Registrar's Office.
+Remember to ask your instructor how much time is needed for evaluation of your work so that the instructor can submit a new grade by the instructor deadline.

 Instructors and departments are not required to accept new coursework if the Incomplete period has lapsed and a permanent grade has been assigned.